sevleo/sevleo/README.md

 # Hola 👋 I'm Sev, a Full Stack Engineer!
 I've been immersed in the world of IT since 2015, navigating through various technical and semi-technical roles.
-However, it was at the start of 2023 that I discovered my true passion for development.
+However, it was at the start of 2023 that I discovered my true passion for software development.

 ## My Journey: